 3. 2 guards are just behind the 3 point line even with the free throw lane line extended

-This puts all 4 perimeter players outside/behind the 3 point line.
-KEY: ALL PERIMETER PLAYERS MUST BE OUTSIDE/BEHIND THE 3 POINT LINE WHEN OFFENSE BEGINS AND WHEN IT RESETS.
+This puts all 4 perimeter players outside/behind the 3 point line in at least just above the free throw line extended.
+KEY: ALL PERIMETER PLAYERS MUST BE OUTSIDE/BEHIND THE 3 POINT LINE AND BEHIND THE FREE THROW LINE EXTENDED WHEN OFFENSE BEGINS AND WHEN IT RESETS.

 This is an inside-outside offense which gets a team open 3’s, open power layups or draws fouls.